 CPTV Sports Tip-Off Classic will be held December 28 and 29 at Maloney High School in Meriden.

 CPTV Sports Tip-Off Classic will feature rare non-conference match-ups between Connecticut’s finest boys and girls high school teams from all corners of the state.

 Teams scheduled to participate in this year’s Tip-Off Classic are: Avon High School (Girls), Crosby-Waterbury High School (Boys), Hamden High School (Boys), Hillhouse-New Haven High School (Boys), Maloney High School (Boys), New London High School (Boys), Ridgefield High School (Girls), and Weaver-Hartford High School (Boys).

-“The Tip-Off Classic was organized to feature rare non-conference match-ups between the state’s finest teams from every corner of the state,” said Frankie Graziano, Producer of CPTV Sports.
-“Maloney high school was selected as a neutral middle ground for competition to gather and play in a true statewide showcase.
+“Our inaugural Tip-Off Classic brings together great talent, coaching and school traditions under one roof,” said Frankie Graziano, Producer of CPTV Sports.
+“Maloney High School was selected as a neutral middle ground for competition to gather and play in a true statewide showcase.
 We will feature more than just the student-athletes on the court: our goal is to involve every facet of each program’s community.”

 Tip-Off Classic Schedule

 Monday, December 28